 With its amazing riverfront location, Surrey Docks Farm is a great place to take a pitstop while exploring the Rotherhithe peninsula in South East London.
 Here are five good reasons why we think Surrey Docks is one of the best farms to visit in London.

-One of the things that we love about Surrey Docks Farm in South East London is all the activities for children.
-This includes meeting the small animals up close, donkey and pony rides, taking part in a farm holiday club as well as family cooking.
+We love the way Surrey Docks Farm organises so many activities aimed at families.
+This includes petting sessions, feeding the lamb, donkey and pony rides, taking part in a farm holiday club as well as family cooking.
 Note that many of the activities need pre-booking, so make sure to check out Surrey Dock Farm’s website to plan your visit.

 Surrey Docks Farm also organises a Christmas fair, spring fair, and a harvest festival in September each year that we always try to visit.
 There are also school workshops, and the farm supports adults with learning difficulties with projects involving different farming types.
 Activities such as “Plot to Shop” growing vegetables are a really nice way to engage the local community and generate extra income for the farm.